Haiti prepares for new leadership as gunfire erupts and gangs threaten to overthrow government

 Tripotay Lakay, a local news site, reported that one person was killed and another injured while driving into Port-au-Prince on Thursday.
 It wasn’t immediately clear what led to the killing.
 A video posted on social media showed a woman's body slumped in the car.

 Violence also was reported in Kenscoff, a once peaceful farming area located above the hills of Port-au-Prince.
-A U.N.-backed mission led by Kenyan police reported that it lost two armored vehicles during a security patrol in the area in the pre-dawn hours.
-It wasn’t immediately clear if anyone was killed or injured in that incident.
+The U.N.-backed mission led by Kenyan police reported that it lost two armored vehicles after they became trapped in trenches deliberately dug by gangs.
+It said policemen came under attack by Molotov cocktails but “courageously held their ground, inflicting significant damage on the assailants," while three officers received minor injuries.

 Videos posted on social media showed suspected gang members laughing and cheering as they surrounded one of the armored vehicles that was later set on fire.